roytang/blog/content/post/2008/11/ptq-kyoto-i.md

 **

 In the first game, he showed me 2 Courier's Capsule, 2 Executioner's Capsule, then finished me off with Cruel Ultimatum.
-It's my first time to be on the receiving end&#8230;that hurts!
+It's my first time to be on the receiving end... that hurts!
 In the second game, he takes me out with Vein Drinker and Hell's Thunder.
 I look over his pool afterwards, it was pretty sick.
 I don't think I really had any chance of winning.

 2-1 matches, 4-3 games